mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+The code to load these images is located in the 16th code cell of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb).

 The first image (bumpy road) should be easy to classify since the sign is perfectly ligthed and level.
 The texture and the watermark on the white part may be tricky for the model, but should be ok.

 The 2nd image (General Caution) should be a bit more difficult to classify since the sign is titled.

 In the 3rd image (30km/h) we see a perspective effect that deforms the sign in a way that wasn't teached to the model.
 But since the defromation seems minor, I expect the model to be able to recognize the sign.

-The 4th image (70km/h) should be the easiest to classify since it is the one with the crispiest image with any defromation/tilt
+The 4th image (70km/h) should be the easiest to classify since it is the one with the crispiest image without any defromation/tilt

 The 5th image (no passing) should be difficult to classify because of the watermark on top of it.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 17th cell of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb).

 Here are the results of the prediction: